awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Required: No

  ** [EventSourceArn](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-EventSourceArn"></a>
-The Amazon Resource Name \(ARN\) of the Amazon Kinesis or the Amazon DynamoDB stream that is the event source\.
-Any record added to this stream could cause AWS Lambda to invoke your Lambda function, it depends on the `BatchSize`\.
-AWS Lambda POSTs the Amazon Kinesis event, containing records, to your Lambda function as JSON\.
+The Amazon Resource Name \(ARN\) of the event source\.
+Any record added to this source could cause AWS Lambda to invoke your Lambda function, it depends on the `BatchSize`\.
+AWS Lambda POSTs the event's records to your Lambda function as JSON\.
 Type: String
 Pattern: `arn:aws:([a-zA-Z0-9\-])+:([a-z]{2}-[a-z]+-\d{1})?:(\d{12})?:(.*)`
 Required: Yes